fourMs/MGT-python/musicalgestures/documentation/_pose.md

 - `target_name_video` *str, optional* - Target output name for the video.
 Defaults to None (which assumes that the input filename with the suffix "_pose" should be used).
 - `target_name_data` *str, optional* - Target output name for the data.
 Defaults to None (which assumes that the input filename with the suffix "_pose" should be used).
 - `overwrite` *bool, optional* - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
 Defaults to False.
-- `colab` *bool, optional* - Whether to enable colab-mode, which will not query user password when downloading models.
-This is to optimize usability in Google Colab.

 #### Returns